Pranay-Dommati/Chat4MentalHealth/README.md

 ### 1. Vector Store Development

 - On **Kaggle**, we used the **DeepSeek R1** model to encode a collection of mental health documents (covering anxiety, depression, therapy tips, etc.).
 - These documents were transformed into **embeddings** and indexed using a vector store mechanism (like FAISS).
 - The final serialized embedding index is stored as a file:
   **`vector_store.index`**

 ### 2. Retrieval-Augmented Generation (RAG)

 - When a user sends a message, the chatbot:
-  1. Converts the message to an embedding.
+  1. Converts the message to an embedding
-  2. Searches the `vector_store.index` for the most similar entries.
+  2. Searches the `vector_store.index` for the most similar entries
-  3. Retrieves the most relevant document chunks.
+  3. Retrieves the most relevant document chunks
-  4. Generates a response using contextual data.
+  4. Generates a response using contextual data

 - This allows the bot to give intelligent, accurate, and emotionally sensitive responses without external API calls.